MicrosoftDocs/m365copilot-docs/docs/api-plugin-authentication.md

     type: http
     scheme: bearer
 ```

+> [!NOTE]
+> API plugins don't support the OpenAPI [API key security scheme](https://swagger.io/docs/specification/authentication/api-keys/).
+APIs that use API keys for authentication must use the bearer authentication security scheme and accept the API key in the `Authorization` header.
+You can't define a custom header or send the key as a query parameter or cookie.

 To use this authentication scheme in a plugin, you must register an API key in the [Teams Developer portal](https://dev.teams.microsoft.com/).